Shubhgamer/Scleaner-/README.md

 # Scleaner-
- 1 cleaner for every tem file
+ 1 cleaner for every temp file

  Please like and Subscribe to my channel its free pleaseeeee https://www.youtube.com/channel/UCyKL8OsqbPhBnEJrgenAmug